 Belgian embassies and consulates general must submit certain visa applications to the Immigration Office of the Federal Public Service Home Affairs for a final decision.
 It is the only competent authority with regards to the admittance, stay, residence and removal of foreigners from Belgian territory.

 Once a decision has been taken, the Belgian Embassy or Consulate general will inform you personally.

-Belgium represents 19 countries for handling short stay visa applications (max.
-90 days) in Kigali: Austria, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italia, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain, Sweden and Switzerland.
+In Kigali Belgium represents 19 countries for handling short stay visa applications (max.
+90 days): Austria, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italia, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain, Sweden and Switzerland.

-We accept visa applications from people from DRC if they have their residence in one of the Kivu provinces can only apply for a Schengen visa at TLScontact if their main destination is Belgium, France, Germany (only for Congolese nationals), the Netherlands, Luxemburg or Sweden.
+We accept visa applications from people from Congolese nationals and Congolese residents if they have their residence in one of the Kivu provinces can only apply for a Schengen visa at TLScontact if their main destination is Belgium, France, Germany (only for Congolese nationals), the Netherlands, Luxemburg or Sweden.
 For other destinations and residents outside of Kivu, please contact the relevant Embassy in Kinshasa.

-Belgium represents Luxembourg in Kigali for handling long stay visa applications (more than 90 days).
+Belgium represents Luxembourg in Kigali for handling of long stay visa applications (more than 90 days).